Rehancodecraft/Banking-System/README.md

 # Banking-System
-This is a Project of Banking System where you can login and create new account
+This is a Banking System where you can login and create new account